themegrill/estore/readme.txt

 * Tweak - Remove vertical line appearing on TG:Featured Posts section when comment is closed.
 * Tweak - Add horizontal line between blog posts in mobile view on the TG:Featured Posts section.
 * Tweak - Manage blog post meta data in mobile view on TG:Featured Posts section.
-* Tweak - Remove heart icon from read more button on TG: Category Carousel
+* Tweak - Remove heart icon from read more button on TG: Category Carousel.
+* Tweak - Align text and decrease font size in mobile and iPad, in portrait and landscape orientation on TG: Horizontal Promo WC category.

 = Version 1.4.7 - 2020-04-18 =
 * Enhancement - Removed angle down fav icon from login link.